chauff/cse1500-web-transcripts/_lectures/security.md

 Improper input validation is often the root cause of other vulnerabilities, e.g., [injection](#injection) and [XSS](#xss) attacks.

 #### :bangbang: Juice Shop

+Of the [input validation challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/improper-input-validation.html) we focus on the registration with mismatching passwords.

-1. Head over to Juice Shop's installation and attempt to register as a new user: https://tud-juice-shop.herokuapp.com/#/register.
-2. Fill the registration form.
-You will observe that the `Repeat Password` field gives an error until the passwords are a complete match.
-3. Now, go back to the `Password` field and change it.
+Head over to your Juice Shop installation and register a new user (you find the link to the registration form on the login form).
+Fill in the registration form.
+You will observe that the `Repeat Password` field shows an error until the two passwords are a match.
+Now, go back to the `Password` field and change its content.
+You should now not be able to register due to the mismatch, but you can!
+The mismatched passwords do not raise an error during the user registration process.
-4. You will see that the `Repeat Password` does not raise any error, and you can register with mismatching passwords.

 #### How to avoid it

-- User input should always be validated (e.g., is this really an email?, do the passwords match?, are the conditions met for enabling certain functionality?)
-- User input should always be sanitized (e.g., by stripping out potential JavaScript code elements).
-- A server that generates output based on user data should escape it (e.g., escaping `<script>` leads to `&lt;script&gt;`), so that the browser does not execute it.
-- These steps **should** occur on the server-side, as a malicious user can always circumvent client-side validation/sanitation steps.
+As stated already a few times, input validation on the client **and** server-side is vital to avoid these vulnerabilities.

 ### Security misconfiguration

 Web application engineering requires extensive knowledge of system administration and the entire web development stack.
-Issues can arise everywhere (web server, database, application framework, operating system, etc.):
+Security vulnerabilities can arise in all aspects of the application: the web server, the database, the application framework, the sever's operating system, etc. Common issues are the following:

 - Default accounts and passwords remain set.
 - Resources may be publicly accessible that should not be.
-- The root user can log in via SSH (this allows remote access).
+- The root user can log in via SSH and thus allowing remote access to privileged accounts.
 - Security patches are not applied on time.
-- Error handling is not done properly causing the application to crash abruptly.
+- Error handling is not done properly causing the application to crash.

 #### :bangbang: Juice Shop

-1. Go to Juice Shop's installation at https://tud-juice-shop.herokuapp.com/#/
-2. There are multiple security misconfigurations in Juice Shop:
-    - You can access the admin account with username `admin@juice-sh.op` and an easily guessable password: `admin123`.
-    - Visit https://tud-juice-shop.herokuapp.com/rest/qwertz to see an error that was not properly handled by the developers.
-    - Visit https://tud-juice-shop.herokuapp.com/profile while *not being logged in* to see an illegal activity error.
-The proper way to deal with such errors is to show a customized error message, otherwise a lot of unnecessary and sensitive information also gets published.
+Among the [security misconfiguration challenges](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/security-misconfiguration.html) we take a look at error handling: the task here is to find a URL that provides us with information about the server (essentially a 5XX status message).
+While URLs (we assume a local installation of Juice Shop) such as `http://localhost:3000/fdsfs` are handled gracefully, the REST API endpoints have issues.
+The URL `http://localhost:3000/rest/` will return a status code 500 with important information bout the Express version that is being run on the server-side.
+This information in turn can be used by a malicious user to track down security vulnerabilities of this particular Express version.
+The proper way to deal with such server-side errors is to show a customized error message that does not reveal unnecessary information about the server.

 #### How to avoid it